eNMS-automation/eNMS/docs/source/advanced/administration.md

 - **Model Pools**: Zero or more `Pool`s of application objects (ex: services, devices, links) for which to manage access.
-- **Access Type**: The level of access allowed to application objects defined in `Model Pools` (ex: Read, Edit, Run, Schedule, Connect, Use as target).
+- **Access Type**: The level of access allowed to application objects defined in `Model Pools` (ex: Read, Edit, Run, Schedule, Configuration, Connect, Use as target).
 Not all access types apply to all object types, for example Run applies to a service but not a device.

 **User Interface Access**